 This section provides answers to payment-related questions, including all the information needed to set up your payments.
-For assistance with financial management and grant administration, please contact the COPS Office Response Center at 800.421.6770 or visit our website at www.cops.usdoj.gov.
+For assistance with financial management and grant administration, please contact the COPS Office Response Center at 800.421.6770, or visit our website at www.cops.usdoj.gov.

-Payment Methods
+Payment Method

-What methods of payment are used?
+What method of payment is used?